jiawlu/OSM2GMNS/README.rst

 osm2gmns is an open-source Python package that enables users to conveniently obtain and manipulate any networks from `OpenStreetMap`_ (OSM).
-With a single line of Python code, users can obtian and model drivable, bikeable, walkable, railway, and aeroway networks for any regions in the world, and output networks to csv files in `GMNS`_ format for seamless data sharing and research collaboration. osm2gmns mainly focus on providing researchers and practitioners with flexible, standard and ready-to-use multi-module transportation networks, as well as a bunch of customized and practical functions to facilitate various reseaches
+With a single line of Python code, users can obtian and model drivable, bikeable, walkable, railway, and aeroway networks for any region in the world, and output networks to csv files in `GMNS`_ format for seamless data sharing and research collaboration. osm2gmns mainly focus on providing researchers and practitioners with flexible, standard and ready-to-use multi-module transportation networks, as well as a bunch of customized and practical functions to facilitate various reseaches